 Next we stripped the floors to a natural pine.
 I love light floors because they hardly show the dust or dirt or wear and when they do one swish of the mop and they look as good as new.
 With two small grandboys and a third sibling on the way, we want to make all of our visitors feel welcome and not fret over natural, and heaven knows with small boys around sometimes unnatural, wear and tear.
 You never know what they will get into or up to!

 I think cheap couches are a false economy.
 Usually, the fabric choices are awful.
 And they can be really uncomfortable to sit on because the cushions are made of synthetic materials that are (besides being toxic) either too dense or too sloppy for relaxing properly–which is, after all, the whole purpose of a vacation home.
-So we have a really good coach, but we had two slipcovers made in a cotton blend that looks like linen and wears like steel.
+So we have a really good couch, but we had two slipcovers made in a cotton blend that looks like linen and wears like steel.

 I try to use antiques when decorating as much as possible.
 With furniture that has been used over and over again by family after family one more nick or scratch is not going to be the end of the world; it’s just another part of the journey.
 The whole point of decorating is to make your part of the world a little happier for you and your family.
-If you build it right, they will come.
+If you get it right, they will come.

 The World’s Best Fish Stew